Sinking of ROKS Cheonan: Sinking of Cheonan

 Some initial reports suggested that the ship was hit by a North Korean torpedo, and that the South Korean vessel had returned fire.
 However, the South Korean Ministry of Defense stressed in the first press briefings after the sinking that there was "no indication of North Korean involvement".
 Cheonan was operating its active sonar at the time, which did not detect any nearby submarine.
 Several theories have subsequently been put forth by various agencies as to the cause of the sinking.
 Early reports also suggested that South Korean navy units had shot at an unidentified ship heading towards North Korea, but a defense official later said that this target may have been a flock of birds misidentified on radar.

-The ship had a crew of 104 men at the time of sinking, and 58 crewmembers, including all 7 Officers onboard were rescued by 11:13 pm local time.
+The ship had a crew of 104 men at the time of sinking, and 58 crewmembers, including all 7 officers on board were rescued by 11:13 pm local time.
 The remaining 46 crew died.

 The stern of Cheonan settled on its left side in 430 ft deep water, close to the coordinates at which the hull broke up, whereas the bow section took longer to sink, before settling, overturned, in water 66 ft deep, 6.4 km away, with a small part of the hull remaining visible.